• Skip to primary navigation

 A career trajectory is a path your job takes throughout your working life.
 It is a long-term plan that involves specific jobs that lead to a desirable profession.

-It includes any job you have done before which either pushes you forward, backward, or keeps you stagnant.
+It includes any job you have done before which either pushes you forward, backwards or keeps you stagnant.
 You may change your organization and job roles as many times as possible throughout your career while working to achieve your goals.

 When you identify your career trajectory, it helps you to plan your work life.
 Hence, you will easily identify when it is time to leave your current job role or company and go for a higher or different opportunity.

-When you are creating your career trajectory, ensure to know what you want, the right job opportunity to go after, events that make up your work life, and also set goals for your career trajectory.
+When you are creating your career trajectory, ensure to know what you want, the right job opportunity to go after, and events that make up your work life, and also set goals for your career trajectory.

 Types of Career Trajectory